-CUDOS is a research consortium between seven Australian Universities:
+CUDOS is a research consortium between six Australian Universities:

-The University of Sydney (main host of CUDOS), Macquarie University, University of Technology Sydney, Australian National University, Swinburne University of Technology, RMIT University and Monash University.
+The University of Sydney (main host of CUDOS), Macquarie University, University of Technology Sydney, Australian National University, RMIT University and Monash University.

 We are funded by the Australian Research Council under the Centres of Excellence program.